AliyunContainerService/pouch/docs/kubernetes/pouch_with_cri_verification.md

 ### unsuccessful cases

-If pouch has not fully or correctly implemented some interfaces in CRI, crictl command execution would fail:
+If PouchContainer has not fully or correctly implemented some interfaces in CRI, crictl command execution would fail:

 ```